wyzhang120/Software-Design-and-Architecture/README.md

 - Simplicity.
 Split CRUD-based API end points into task-based based ones.
 Create commands, queries, and handlers for tasks, hence app services layer becomes more separated and follows SRP.
 - Performance.
 Separate read model from writes ones enhances performance of queries and commands, and also reduces complexity.
 - Scalability.
 Performance of a single server has a limit.
 Using one or more separate databases for queries achieves scalability.
 Commands are more difficulty to scale out than queries.
-[Sharding](https://www.geeksforgeeks.org/database-sharding-a-system-design-concept/) or data partition is needed to scale commands.
+[Sharding](https://www.geeksforgeeks.org/database-sharding-a-system-design-concept/) is needed to scale commands.

+#### A separate database for queries

+Commands and queries can be separated at the following levels: API endpoints, app services, domain model, and database.
+Schema of the read database is adjusted for the needs of the query model.
+The read database is often denormalized and has 1st normal relational form; the write database has 3rd norm.
+However, be prudent when introducing a separate database.
+Synchronization between the read and write databases can be costly; eventual consistency can cause confusion for users.

+Examples of separation at the data level:

+- Indexed views
+- Database replication
+- ElasticSearch

 <img src="Figures/ProsOfCQRS.PNG" style="zoom:60%;" />

 *Figure* CQRS has three advantages: simplicity, performance, scalability.
+Commands and queries can be separated at the following levels: API endpoints, app services, domain model, and database.
+The first two contribute to simplicity; the third contributes to performance and simplicity; the last one contributes to scalability.

 #### CQRS vs CQS